Cancer Season Is Here To Chill You Out

 Home isn't as safe of a word — or place — for everyone, but Cancer season is a prime time to work on healing or dealing with difficult family dynamics, Rose says.
 "Because Cancer season can feel quite nostalgic, you may be looking back at your past more often than you usually would.
 Do not shy away from doing some deep-diving, healing old wounds, and letting go of grudges during this time," she says.
 "And remember: You don't need to communicate with the person who has hurt you in order to forgive or heal."

-Once we hit the middle of July, change is the name of the game due to the sun and Mercury forming a sextile with Uranus on July 10 and July 13.
+Once we hit the middle of July, change is the name of the game due to the sun and Mercury forming a sextile with Uranus on 10th July and 13th July.
 "This is when the North Node of Destiny will be getting very close to Uranus, awakening the immense power of the Planet of Disruption and Revolution," Montúfar says, adding that this is when the astrology of 2021 and 2022 will begin to fall into place.
-"It will be a time of activism, huge technological advancements, and personal liberation," she continues.
+"It will be a time of activism, huge technological advancements and personal liberation," she continues.
 "Whatever ends around this time will be non-negotiable and necessary for both our personal as well as collective evolutions."

 Cancer season is when we settle more into what feels like home to us, whether that's a person, place, or thing.
 And while home is where the heart is for the next month, so is feeling safe, secure, and relaxed.